The Beginner’s Guide to the Rotary Chest Press

 Want More of a Challenge?
 Do This

-Another option: Increase your total number of reps.
-So if you’ve been doing three sets of 15 reps (45 total), you could do three sets of 20 reps (60 total) or four sets of 12 reps (48 total).
+Increase your total number of reps.
+If you’ve been doing three sets of 15 reps (45 total), you could do three sets of 20 reps (60 total) or four sets of 12 reps (48 total).
 There’s no hard rule for how many additional reps you need to do.
 Every bit of extra effort counts.

 However you choose to challenge yourself, always focus on proper form.
 If you ever feel too tired or that your form is compromised, stop.
 Safety always comes first!